jw1912/bullet/README.md

 > If you are on Windows, you must also add `%HIP_PATH%\bin\` to the PATH variable in your system environment variables.

 > [!WARNING]
-> Due to what appears to be a bug in RoCM, some tests will sometimes fail due to missed synchronisation between device and host in a multithreaded context, as the trainer only calls kernels from one thread.
-This should not be an issue in training, as all kernels are called from the same single thread.
+> Due to what appears to be a bug in RoCM, some tests will sometimes fail due to missed synchronisation between device and host in a multithreaded context.
+As the trainer only calls kernels from one thread, this should not be an issue in training.